After you fall off a scooter, your mind goes through a series of priorities.

 A string of expletives comes first, usually, followed by a quick check of yourself, your traveling partner and anyone else involved (is everyone OK?).

 Then the scooter (does it start?
-Is there much damage?), and the camera bag and/or backpack play third or fourth fiddle to the far more important humans, as it should.
+Is there much damage?), and the camera bag and/or backpack play third or fourth fiddle to the far more important humans, as they should.

 Once the shock and adrenaline wear off, however, you gather your wits and figure out if anything’s missing or broken.
 After a scooter incident involving a helmetless teenager who turned without signaling or looking, the camera bag took a nice long tumble on the pavement (everyone’s fine, by the way.)